 Ban on single-use plastics and plastic gill nets

 Iverson presses for a full federal ban on all single-use plastics such as plastic bags, utensils, and straws.
 Unlike some Asian and African countries that have banned plastic bags, for instance, the United States lacks a federal policy.
 Small municipalities such as New York City and Washington DC, she notes, have placed levies on plastic bags, while the state of California has banned them with some success.

 A careful definition of single-use plastics will need to be formulated to determine what kind of plastics come under its scope, Iverson stresses, stating that “some single-use plastics are treated as ‘reusable’ simply because they are made from slightly sturdier material (such as thicker plastic bags), and these should not be an acceptable alternative as they still present the same risks to the marine environment as single-use products.”
-She also warns that some bioplastics, which are made from renewable resources such as biomass rather than petroleum, are claimed to be biodegradable but in fact have the same lifespan as traditional plastic.
+She also warns that some bioplastics, which are made from renewable resources such as biomass rather than petroleum, are claimed to be biodegradable but without proper composting have the same lifespan as traditional plastic.